ucan-wg/delegation/README.md

 # 1. Introduction

-UCAN Delegation is a certificate capability system with runtime-extensiblity, ad hoc caveats, cachability, and focused on ease of use and interoperabilty.
+UCAN Delegation is a certificate capability system with runtime-extensibility, ad hoc caveats, cacheability, and focused on ease of use and interoperability.
 Delegations act as a proofs for [UCAN Invocation]s.

-Delegation provides a way to "transfer authority without transferring cryptograhic keys".
+Delegation provides a way to "transfer authority without transferring cryptographic keys".
 As an authorization system, it is more interested in "what" can be done than a list of "who can do what".
 For more on how Delegation fits into UCAN, please refer to the [high level spec][UCAN].

 # 2. Delegation (Envelope)